-ACA/DEG Analysis of Revenue Effects of Residents-Based Taxation
+Analysis of Revenue Effects of Residents-Based Taxation

-The Importance of accurate numbers
+The Importance of accurate numbers.

-Background to the ACA/DEG analysis
+Background to the ACA/ACAGF DEG analysis

-ACA Study[2]
+ACA/ACAGF Study

 THE STUDY AND ITS PARAMETERS, BELOW, ARE IN NO WAY A LEGISLATIVE PROPOSAL.
 THE SHAPE OF RBT IS FOR CONGRESS TO DECIDE.
+THE ONLY DEFINITIVE REVENUE ESTIMATES ARE THOSE PRODUCED BY THE JOINT COMMITTEE ON TAXATION.

 Parameters

+Revenue losses from income tax would be offset by transition taxes and fees over the 2022–2031 period, without relying on increased compliance.
 To be as useful as possible, it’s helpful to posit some parameters of RBT.
 Then unofficial revenue projections can be run.
 These “parameters” should not be read as indicative of any proposal.

 “Hard Bits”